Sotilrac/sotilrac.gitlab.io/_posts/2007-02-21-switching-to-ubuntu.md

 ---
 layout: post
-status: publish
+status: darft
 title: Switching to Ubuntu
-author: carlos
+author: Carlos
+id: 22
 date: '2007-02-21 22:09:00 -0500'
 date_gmt: '2007-02-22 05:09:00 -0500'
 categories:
-- Software
+- Tools
-tags: []
+tags: software
 ---
 I was tired of having a slow computer, I did not want to deal any longer with bugs and annoyances (and these where paid annoyances and bugs).
 This is why I decided to use Linux, instead of a well known mainstream OS.